 © The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.

-Core tip: Synovial chondromatosis (SC) of the ankle and foot is a particularly rare, benign pathology.
-Despite etiology remaining unknown, it can severely impair common daily activities of affected patients, because of severe pain and limitation of joint motion.
-Surgical treatment should be performed in patients with Milgram’s stage III primary ankle SC.
-Earlier surgery should be limited to primary SC of the foot only, because of the higher frequency of subsequent degenerative pathology.
+Core tip: Synovial chondromatosis of the ankle and foot is a particularly rare, benign pathology.
+Despite the etiology remaining unknown, it can severely impair common daily activities of affected patients because of severe pain and limitation of joint motion.
+Surgical treatment should be performed in patients with Milgram’s stage III primary ankle synovial chondromatosis.
+Earlier surgery should be limited to primary synovial chondromatosis of the foot only, because of the higher frequency of subsequent degenerative pathologies.

 Monestier L, Riva G, Stissi P, Latiff M, Surace MF.
-Synovial chondromatosis of the foot: Two case reports and review of literature.
+Synovial chondromatosis of the foot: two case reports and literature review.
 World J Orthop 2019; In press

 INTRODUCTION